Hafedh-Jendoubi/Java-Prosits/README.md

 * `main` contains aggregate code of all branches
 * `DS-Révision` contains the code of the DS uploaded on our classroom.
 * `Prosit-3` --> `Prosit-8` every branch contains the code of its own Prosit developing the Zoo Management Project.
-* `Prosit-9` contains the code of Employees Project.
+* `Prosit-9` --> `Prosit-10` contains the code of Employees Project.

-Down below, you can find the project structure:
+Down below, you can find the project structure of Zoo Management:

 ```
 	Java-Prosits